itsazoo/CSC360/README.md

 # CSC360
 UVic's operating systems course
 # Assignments list
-A1 - Write a shell program
+A1 - Write a shell program.
-A2 - Improve shell program
+A2 - Manage threads in a metaphor about trains arriving, leaving, and crossing a bridge.
-A3 - Read disk image into your shell program
+A3 - Write commands to handle disk images.